 ARVO and the ARVO Foundation are proud to provide young investigators with opportunities to present their work and build their networks with the financial support of a travel grant.
 Travel grants are provided to those whose research findings in the abstract are considered to be of high interest to the vision and ophthalmology research community.
 Apply for a travel grant when you submit your abstract for the Annual Meeting.

-Travel grants cover Annual Meeting registration fees for all recipients, even if you plan on attending virtually.
-For those attending the Meeting in person, a stipend to help cover travel expenses is included.
+Travel grants cover Annual Meeting registration fees for all recipients and a stipend to help cover travel expenses is included.
 Below are the eligibility criteria for each travel grant.

 ARVO Sponsored Travel Grants

 American Uveitis Society Travel Grant is given to a young researcher whose work is accepted for presentation by the Immunology and Microbiology (IM) section.